 - Small first aid kit.
 Come equipped with band aids and antiseptic cream.
 This should be included on the boat but it’s easier for everyone if you bring your own means of dealing with minor cuts and grazes.

-- Hand sanitizer.
+- Hand sanitizer and wet wipes.
 No one wants to eat a sandwich when their hands are covered in fish slime.

 Just the same as if you were going on a fishing trip in your home town, you need to bring a variety of bags and containers on a foreign fishing charter.
 This lets you bring your stuff on board without worrying that it will be damaged by sea salt and spray.